Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: The Pressure of Continuous Potentials

 \section{The Pressure of Continuous Potentials}

-Next proposition it is an extension of Corollary 1.3 in \cite{MR1143171}.
-Here $M$ is allowed to be any general compact metric space and it is worth to mention that the techniques employed in our proof are much simpler.
+The next proposition is an extension of Corollary 1.3 in \cite{MR1143171}.
+Here $M$ is allowed to be any general compact metric space.
+It is worth mentioning that Sarig in \cite{Sarig2015} obtained a similar result for the Gurevich pressure with respect to countable alphabets, but the techniques employed in our proof are much simpler.

 \begin{proposition} Let $f\in C(\Omega)$ be a potential and $\lambda_{f}$ given by \eqref{definicao2-auto-valor-do-dual}.
 Then, for any $x\in\Omega$ we have

 \end{proposition} \begin{proof}